2026 NCAA Tournament bracket: Sweet 16 predictions, March Madness second-chance picks by proven model

 SportsLine's model beat over 91% of all CBS Sports brackets in four of the past seven tournaments and just revealed its NCAA bracket 2026 picks for the Sweet 16 and beyond

-Mid-majors are always fun to root for and back with March Madness picks, but none can be found in the 2026 Sweet 16 bracket of the NCAA Tournament.
-Only programs from power conferences advanced to the second weekend, including perennial contenders like UConn, Duke and Michigan State.
-They've all won national championships before, while others like Houston, St. John's and Illinois are searching for their first.
-Many may lean to the former group of schools with their March Madness picks and Sweet 16 predictions as it's often hard to bet against history.
+Another thrilling opening weekend of March Madness is in the books, and now the 2026 NCAA Tournament Sweet 16 bracket is set.
+Three out of the four No. 1 seeds advanced, with defending champion Florida losing to Iowa in the second round on Sunday.
+Does that set up an ideal path for Houston, the No. 2 seed in the South, to return to the Final Four and make a run at its first national title?

-It was in 2021 with Baylor when we last saw a first-time national champion.
-That year's Final Four, just like this year's, was held in Indianapolis.
-Indy could have the magic touch when it comes to crowning new champs, and we could be in for several closely-contested matchups this weekend.
-Before locking in any March Madness picks or filling out your NCAA Tournament bracket 2026, be sure to see the 2026 Sweet 16 picks from the proven computer model at SportsLine.
+No true mid-major Cinderellas made it to the second weekend, but major programs that had inconsistent seasons such as Texas, Iowa and Tennessee remain in the 2026 NCAA bracket.
+How far can they go, and which Sweet 16 bracket picks can you trust?
+Before locking in any March Madness picks or filling out any kind of second-chance NCAA Tournament bracket 2026, be sure to see the 2026 Sweet 16 picks from the proven computer model at SportsLine.

 Their proven projection model has simulated every game in the tournament 10,000 times.
 It has absolutely crushed its March Madness picks recently, beating over 91% of all CBS Sports brackets in four of the past seven tournaments.
 It was all over UConn's championship run two years ago and nailed 12 teams in the Sweet 16 last year.
 It also correctly predicted all four Final Four teams in 2025.